craftcms/shopify/README.md

 ## Rate Limiting

-The Shopify API implements [rate limiting rules](https://shopify.dev/docs/api/usage/rate-limits) the plugin makes its best effort to avoid hitting these limits.
+The plugin makes its best effort to avoid Shopify’s strict [API rate limiting](https://shopify.dev/docs/api/usage/rate-limits) rules by respecting headers in the replies (a feature of the first-party PHP SDK).
+This means that series of operations (like synchronization or custom API queries within loops) can take grow in a non-linear way.